 All the countries in the Congo Basin generally aim at stabilizing their natural forest cover.
 DR Congo has committed to do so by 2030.
 Gabon has committed to preserve 98% of its current forest cover.
 However, these commitments will be difficult to honor, without support from the outside world.

 The CAFI partnership

-CAFI is financing programs to address drivers of deforestation.
-CAFI supports key reforms on land use planning, sustainable agriculture, energy and land tenure, as well as support to civil society and indigenous peoples.
-The programs are based on national investments plans.
+CAFI is financing programs to address drivers of deforestation and promote sustainable development.
+CAFI supports key reforms on land use planning, sustainable agriculture and forest management, energy, demographic transition, governance, and land tenure, as well as support to civil society and indigenous peoples.
+CAFI is also planning to support measure to reduce the negative impact on forests of mining and oil exploitation The programs are based on national investments plans.

 The Norwegian funding is channeled through the CAFI Trust Fund.
 The fund is managed by the UN in New York.
 The World Bank, UN Agencies and several other accredited agencies implement the programs.
-Non-governmental organizations can receive funding only through collaborating with the accredited agencies.
+International non-governmental organizations can receive funding based on risk assessments.
 No funding is transferred through government accounts.